 Boxing punches, head movement, and ring generalship are essential in MMA.
 Still, you must change the stance to respond to takedowns and low kicks and the defense to reflect the smaller gloves.

-Due to the lack of corners, you must transform the ring movement, and the head movement must be made subtler in case a knee or a kick is coming behind the slipped punch.
+Due to the lack of corners, you must transform ring movement, and head movement must be subtler in case a knee or a kick is coming behind the slipped punch.
 Boxing, with enough modification, can provide some of the most valuable skills to MMA.